containers/bootc/docs/src/filesystem.md

 ## `/etc`

-The `/etc` directory contains mutable persistent state by default; however, it is suppported to enable the [`etc.transient` config option](https://ostreedev.github.io/ostree/man/ostree-prepare-root.html).
+The `/etc` directory contains mutable persistent state by default; however, it is suppported to enable the [`etc.transient` config option](https://ostreedev.github.io/ostree/man/ostree-prepare-root.html), see below as well.

 When in persistent mode, it inherits the OSTree semantics of [performing a 3-way merge](https://ostreedev.github.io/ostree/atomic-upgrades/#assembling-a-new-deployment-directory) across upgrades.
 In a nutshell: